elec-e8408-mini-project-2025/project-documentation/README.md

 ![Web UI views](/dev-doc/web_ui_view.png "concept of web view")

 The LilyGo / smartwatch interface MUST refresh current hiking session every 0.2 seconds or faster.
+This only applies when when new data is available and can be shown or a button has been pressed.

 Changing the view on the Web Application MUST be faster than 0.5 seconds.